asifsource/stsapp/README.md

       gcloud auth application-default login
       gcloud config set project YOUR_PROJECT_ID

-**2. Build and Push the Container**

-      cd sts/
-      docker build -t stsapp:latest .
-      docker push asifsource//stsapp:latest

-**3. Deploy Infrastructure with Terraform**
+**2. Deploy Infrastructure with Terraform**

       cd /terraform

 **Edit terraform.tfvars with your values**

-**4. To format your configuration files into a canonical format and style**
+**3. To format your configuration files into a canonical format and style**

       terraform fmt

-**5. initializes a working directory for Terraform**
+**4. initializes a working directory for Terraform**

       terraform init

-**6. To check the syntax and structure of your Terraform configuration files**
+**5. To check the syntax and structure of your Terraform configuration files**

+      terraform validate

+**6. executes planned actions, creating, updating, or deleting infrastructure resources to match the new state outlined in your IaC**

     terraform apply

 **7. Access the Service**